Wednesday September 27, 2017

 From tragedy came a learning moment, sparking a desire to educate communities and advocate for nationwide marijuana reform.

-Pavé and 2030 have a plan to do just that and are setting out to inform people of the positives of cannabis legalization through their upcoming series of shows, dubbed the UP$ Tour.
+Pavé and 2030 have a plan to do just that and set out to inform people of the positives of cannabis legalization through their series of shows, dubbed the UP$ Tour.

 With stops in Missouri, Colorado, California, Washington, and Oregon, Pavé and 2030 are taking their message on the road and are using their music to educate people about the benefits of cannabis.
 As Pavé puts it, he and 2030 are approaching music “as a platform to do something bigger.”
 This informative mindset caught the eye of Tennessee state senator Lee Harris, who wrote a letter of support to Pavé and 2030 regarding their tour and said that decriminalizing cannabis “can help our society,” which lends credence to Pavé’s idea that “legalization will change lives.”